x3388638/pov/README.md

 # pov

-A pure frontend app integrated with Contentful (headless CMS) collects car photography and POV driving videos to share the beauty of Taiwan
+A pure frontend app integrated with Contentful (headless CMS) collects car photography and POV driving videos to share the beauty of Taiwan.

 ## Dev note